cognitivetech/ollama-ebook-summary/README.md

   > 6. Chakra Six: This introverted stage involves reflection and study of patterns through exploration of mythology, religion, and philosophy.
 It is a time of searching and spiritual interest, which intensifies when children are grown and adults have more freedom for contemplation and spiritual practice.
   > 7. Chakra Seven: The final stage is characterized by wisdom, spiritual understanding, knowledge, and teaching.
 Individuals bring together information gathered throughout life to pass it on to others or pursue a spiritual path.
 2. [**Healing Power of the Vagus Nerve, by Stanley Rosenberg**](Healing-Power-Vagus-Nerve_SynthiaV2+MistralV0.2.md) (Mostly Mistral 7B V0.2)
+  > The ANS is an integral part of the human nervous system, monitoring and regulating the activity of visceral organs such as heart, lungs, liver, gall bladder, stomach, intestines, kidneys, and sexual organs.
+Problems with any of these organs can arise from dysfunction of the ANS.
+  >
+  > - **Old understanding of the ANS**: The ANS functioned in two states - stress and relaxation.
+  >   - Stress response is a survival mechanism activated when we feel threatened; it mobilizes our body to prepare for fight or flight.
+  >   - Relaxation response kicks in after threat has passed, keeping us in a relaxed state until the next threat appears.
+  >   - Fails to explain why people continue to feel stressed even when they are not under any threat.
+  > - **Polyvagal Theory (PVT)**: introduced the concept of three states
+  >   - **Ventral Vagal State**: This state is characterized by social engagement and safety.
+It is associated with feelings of calmness, connection, and trust.
+  >   - **Dorsal Vagal State**: This state is characterized by immobilization or shutdown.
+It is associated with feelings of fear, helplessness, and hopelessness.
+  >   - **Sympathetic Nervous System (SNS)**: This system is responsible for the fight-or-flight response.
+It is associated with feelings of anxiety, stress, and tension.

 ## Walkthrough